hotosm/learnosm/beginner/start_josm.rst

 * If you have a copy of JOSM on a CD or usb flash drive, you can skip to section 2, Install JOSM.
-* If you don’t have JOSM already, or want the newest version, open your web browser – this may be Firefox, Chrome, Opera, or Internet Explorer.
+* If you don't have JOSM already, or want the newest version, open your web browser – this may be Firefox, Chrome, Opera, or Internet Explorer.
 * In the address bar at the top of the window, enter the following text and press Enter: josm.openstreetmap.de